zsat/custom-led-lights/README.md

 # Custom LED Lights Using Arduino

-> Allows us to represent many interesting patterns and functions in a fun way.
+> Programming LED lights allows us to represent many interesting patterns and functions in a fun way.

 ## Hardware